Updated 16 October 2020

-As part of its COVID-19 response, the Government has made changes to the Corporations Act to provide a 6 month period of relief from normal insolvent training provisions, including:
+As part of its COVID-19 response, the Government has made changes to the Corporations Act to provide relief until the end of 2020 from normal insolvent training provisions, including:

 Extension of time (from 21 days to 6 months) and amount (from $2,000 to $20,000) before a ‘statutory demand’ for a debt can brought against an organisation.
 This means more time to manage any debts.